 PROGRAM DESCRIPTION AND OBJECTIVES

-The Department's services are administered under an organizational structure that includes six service areas: Aging and Disability Services; Children, Youth, and Family Services; Behavioral Health and Crisis Services; Public Health Services; Services to End and Prevent Homelessness; and Administration and Support.
+The Department's services are administered under an organizational structure that includes seven service areas: Aging and Disability Services; Children, Youth, and Family Services; Behavioral Health and Crisis Services; Public Health Services; Services to End and Prevent Homelessness; Social Services; and Administration and Support.

 HIGHLIGHTS